Eastwood Golf Club is set on 48 hectares at Liverpool Road Kilsyth.

 Eastwood’s 18 hole golf course has long been regarded as the leading clay-belt golf course in the City’s East.
 Membership enquiries most welcomed.

 Eastwood boasts panoramic views and magnificent gardens.

-Rodamz Catering – Bistro is open for Lunch Tuesday to Sunday and Dinner Thursday (2 for 1 meals) Friday and Saturday nights A-la-carte.
+White Knight Catering Services – Bistro is open for Lunch Tuesday to Sunday and Dinner Thursday, Friday a-la-carte meals.
 (Senior meals are available for Lunch Tuesday to Friday.)

 Thanks to some creative thinking, Eastwood Golf Club now boasts one of the most distinctive natural landmarks of any course in Australia.

 Adjacent to the 1st tee stood a large Cypress tree that posed a safety risk due to its condition and was earmarked to be removed.
 However, rather than electing for full removal, the Club recognised an opportunity and instead opted to turn the surviving trunk into a unique work of art.